soil-initiative/stacks/proposals/stacks/Overview.md

 This requires some clarifications for and variations to a few instructions.
 In particular, various `get` and `set` instructions would be disallowed for linear types, and instead one would use `get_clear` (which replaces the read variable's contents with null) and `set_cleared` (which traps if the variable's contents were not null).
 But overall, most of WebAssembly is unphased.

-And if this turns out to be disagreeable, it is possible to use a non-linear type, but for this description we stick with the simpler instructions that linearity enables.

 ### Stack Switching